 Kenryu opens up.

-Bandai added an plastic extra body so you can swap out Rom when you want to display them seperately.
+Bandai added an plastic extra body so you can swap out Rom when you want to display them separately.

 Taken from Wikipedia: